Jiddu Krishnamurti: Later years - wider recognition, legal battles, and final evaluation

 In 1984 and 1985, Krishnamurti spoke to an invited audience at the United Nations in New York, under the auspices of the Pacem in Terris Society chapter at the United Nations.
 In October 1985, he visited India for the last time, holding a number of what came to be known as "farewell" talks and discussions between then and January 1986.
 These last talks included the fundamental questions he had been asking through the years, as well as newer concerns about advances in science and technology, and their effect on humankind.
 Krishnamurti had commented to friends that he did not wish to invite death, but was not sure how long his body would last (he had already lost considerable weight), and once he could no longer talk, he would have "no further purpose".
 In his final talk, on 4 January 1986, in Madras, he again invited the audience to examine with him the nature of inquiry, the effect of technology, the nature of life and meditation, and the nature of creation.

 Krishnamurti was also concerned about his legacy, about being unwittingly turned into some personage whose teachings had been handed down to special individuals, rather than the world at large.
 He did not want anybody to pose as an interpreter of the teaching.
 He warned his associates on several occasions that they were not to present themselves as spokesmen on his behalf, or as his successors after his death.

-A few days before his death, in a final statement, he declared that nobody among either his associates or the general public had understood what had happened to him (as the conduit of the teaching).
-He added that the "supreme intelligence" operating in his body would be gone with his death, again implying the impossibility of successors.
-However, he stated that people could perhaps get into touch with that somewhat "if they live the teachings".
-In prior discussions, he had compared himself with Thomas Edison, implying that he did the hard work, and now all that was needed by others was a flick of the switch.
+A few days before his death, in a final statement, possibly in response to a question by Mary Cadogan, he stated an 'immense energy and intelligence went through this body."
+Nobody had understood what his body went through, and after his death, this consciousness would be gone, and no other body would support it "for many hundred years."
+He further added that "Perhaps they will somewhat if they live the teachings.
+But nobody has done it.
+Nobody.
+And so that's that."